peterhinch/micropython-async/README.md

  * [A modified uasyncio](./FASTPOLL.md) This incorporates a simple priority mechanism.
 With suitable application design this improves the rate at which devices can be polled and improves the accuracy of time delays.
 Also provides for low priority tasks which are only scheduled when normal tasks are paused.
- NOTE: this requires uasyncio V2.0.
+ NOTE1: this requires uasyncio V2.0.
+ NOTE2: I have a PR in place which, if accepted, will largely supersede this with a faster and more efficient way of handling fast I/O. This modified version should be regarded as "experimental".
+It may stop being supported.
  * [Communication between devices](./syncom_as/README.md) Enables MicroPython
  boards to communicate without using a UART.
 Primarily intended to enable a a Pyboard-like device to achieve bidirectional communication with an ESP8266.